keejelo/c_cpp_and_winapi_wrappers/README.md

 # C and C++ wrappers
-Some simple wrappers for C and C++, some Win32 API.
+Simple wrappers for C and C++, some Win32 API.